ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 key, so that the Target Environment cannot forge Evidence about itself.
 Such an isolated environment might be provided by a process, a dedicated chip, a TEE, a virtual machine, or another secure mode of operation.
 The Attesting Environment must be protected from unauthorized modification to ensure it behaves correctly.
-Confidentiality protection of the Attesting Environment is vital to protect the signing key in a way so it cannot be misused to forge Evidence.
+Confidentiality protection of the Attesting Environment's signing key is vital so it cannot be misused to forge Evidence.

 In many cases the user or owner of a device that takes on the role of Attester must not be able to modify or extract keys from its Attesting Environments.
-For example, the owner or user of a mobile phone or FIDO authenticator, having full control over the keys, might not be trusted to use the keys to report Evidence about the environment that protects the keys.
+For example, the owner or user of a mobile phone or FIDO authenticator might not be trusted to use the keys to report Evidence about the environment that protects the keys.
 An essential value-add provided by RATS is for the Relying Party to be able to trust the Attester even if the user or owner is not trusted.

 Measures for a minimally protected system might include process or application isolation provided by a high-level operating system, and restricted access to root or system privileges.
-In contrast, For really simple single-use devices that don’t use a protected mode operating system, like a Bluetooth speaker, the only factual isolation might be the sturdy housing of the device.
+In contrast, For really simple single-use devices that don't use a protected mode operating system, like a Bluetooth speaker, the only factual isolation might be the sturdy housing of the device.

 Measures for a moderately protected system could include a special restricted operating environment, such as a TEE.
 In this case, only security-oriented software has access to the Attester and key material.